-If you are asking “Why aren’t my jobs appearing on Indeed?”, this short blog should help.
-It includes the top reasons why jobs don’t appear on Indeed, plus a link to Indeed’s job posting guidelines.
+If you are asking “why aren’t my jobs appearing on Indeed?”, this short blog should help.
+It includes the 10 top reasons why jobs don’t appear on Indeed and a handy link to Indeed’s job posting guidelines.

 What is Indeed?

 Indeed is the largest job board in the UK and it offers free job postings for employers.
-That is a valuable service, but it is important to obey Indeed’s job posting guidelines, otherwise your jobs may not be visible to jobseekers.
+That is a valuable service so it is important to obey Indeed’s job posting guidelines, otherwise your jobs may be delisted.

 Indeed Job Posting Guidelines

 First and foremost, your jobs must adhere to Indeed’s job posting guidelines.
-Indeed works hard to avoid quality issues and maximise the opportunity of presenting real, relevant jobs to jobseekers.
-We encourage you to familiarise yourself with their educational materials.
+Indeed works hard to avoid quality issues as it attempts to offer only real, relevant jobs to jobseekers.
+We encourage you to familiarise yourself with Indeed’s educational materials.

-Now let’s get onto the main topic of answering your question: “Why aren’t my jobs appearing on Indeed?”.
-Here are the most common reasons:
+Now let’s get onto answering your question; “Why aren’t my jobs appearing on Indeed?”.
+Here are the most common reasons.

 1. Indeed hasn’t received your jobs yet

 Your ATS may have a MultiPost module that posts your jobs to Indeed.
 In this case, jobs are not delivered individually at the time you publish them on your ATS.
-Instead they are packaged up periodically and delivered to Indeed as a file of jobs.
+Instead they are packaged up periodically and delivered to Indeed in a larger file of many jobs.
 Indeed unpacks the jobs from the file and inspects each one for duplication and other issues.
-Subject to your jobs meeting Indeed’s quality standards, Indeed will publish them.
+If your jobs meet Indeed’s quality standards, Indeed should publish them.

-Let’s say that CVMinder ATS delivers jobs to Indeed at 11am and 6pm daily.
-It doesn’t deliver more frequently because Indeed delists your previously published jobs for up to 30 minutes upon each file delivery.
+Let’s say that your ATS delivers jobs to Indeed at 11am and 6pm daily.
+It shouldn’t deliver more frequently because Indeed can delist your previously published jobs for up to 30 minutes each time it receives a new file.

-If you were to publish your job on CVMinder ATS at 9:30am, we can calculate when that job should become visible to jobseekers on Indeed.
+If you were to publish a job via your ATS at 9:30am and your ATS delivers your jobs to Indeed at 11am, we can calculate when that job should be listed on Indeed.

-- You publish a job on CVMinder ATS at 9:30am
+- You publish a job on your ATS at 9:30am

-- CVMinder ATS delivers that job to Indeed at 11am
+- Your ATS delivers that job to Indeed at 11am

 - Indeed should make that job visible to jobseekers by 12pm